 UPDATE: The Federal Government has extended the Business Events Grant program, and made changes to the program guidelines opening relief up to a wider range of exhibitors, sponsors, delegates and event owners.

-The Federal Government will support Australia’s business events industry with $50 million in funding via a new Business Events Grant program, which forms part of the Relief and Recovery Fund providing assistance to sectors, regions and communities affected by the economic impacts of COVID-19.
+The Business Events Grant program forms part of the Australian Government’s Relief and Recovery Fund providing assistance to sectors, regions, and communities affected by the economic impacts of COVID-19.

-Under the Business Events Grants program, Australian businesses exhibiting at an approved business meeting, convention, conference and incentives event in 2021 will be able to apply for upfront grants to cover up to 50 per cent of their costs (between $10,000 and $250,000).
+Under the Business Events Grants program, Australian businesses exhibiting at an approved business meeting, convention, conference, and incentives event will be able to apply for upfront grants to cover up to 50 per cent of their costs.

-Grants would be paid upfront to help with the costs of businesses attending pre-approved business events, for example, exhibition space hire, the design and manufacture of displays, travel and accommodation.
+Grants are to be paid upfront to help with the costs of businesses attending pre-approved business events, for example, exhibition space hire, the design and manufacture of displays, travel and accommodation.

 Business events important to boost the economy

 Prime Minister Scott Morrison said Australia’s $36 billion business events sector had virtually ground to a halt during the COVID-19 crisis.

 “Getting business events up and running again will be a critical part of the recovery of our tourism industry, but will also have huge flow-on effects through the entire economy,” Prime Minister Morrison said.